-The EUB requires 21 credit hours of course work that can be integrated as part of the BBA business curriculum.
-Also, a European Union (EU) international experience is required along with demonstration of the ability to conduct business transactions in an EU language (other than English).
+This certificate requires course work that can be integrated as part of the BBA business curriculum.
+A European Union (EU) international experience is also required along with demonstration of the ability to conduct business transactions in an EU language (other than English).

 |Code||Title||Semester Credit Hours|

 |European Integration and Business 1|

 |Select three of the following international business courses: 2||9|